mikeshulman/narya/README.md

 1. Restart Emacs.

-You will have to repeat these steps whenever the Narya ProofGeneral mode is updated (unless you symlinked the files instead of copying them), whenever ProofGeneral is updated, and whenever Emacs is updated.
-Note also that you can only use ProofGeneral with one proof assistant per Emacs session: if you want to switch between (say) Narya and Coq, you need to restart Emacs or open a new instance of it.
+You will have to repeat these steps whenever the Narya ProofGeneral mode is updated (unless you symlinked the files instead of copying them, in which case restarting Emacs will suffice); whenever ProofGeneral is updated; and whenever Emacs is updated.
+Note also that you can only use ProofGeneral with one proof assistant per Emacs session: if you want to switch between (say) Narya and Rocq, you need to restart Emacs or open a new instance of it.
 These appear to be fundamental restrictions of ProofGeneral (if you know how to get around them, please let me know); although once Narya and its ProofGeneral mode are more stable we can probably petition to be added to the main ProofGeneral distribution.

 ### In-browser version